 The Beavers' season resumes Jan.
-13 when they Wellness Center.
+13 when they host the all-day Super 8 Open at the Gillett Wellness Center.

-University.
-The new record breaks Taylor Sautbine's time of 7.88 set in 2013.
-Adams made her mark in the triple jump with a jump of 36 feet, host the all-day Super 8 Open at the Gillett 30 Beavers make Fall Academic All-NSIC Team Bemidji State landed 30 student-athletes on the 2017 Fall Academic All-NSIC Team.
+30 Beavers make Fall Academic All-NSIC Team

+Bemidji State landed 30 student-athletes on the 2017 Fall Academic All-NSIC Team.
 Honorees have a grade point average of 3.20 or better and are members of a varsity traveling team who have reached sophomore standing with at least one full year completed at their school.
 BSU Soccer led the fall contingent, at 13, followed by football with 11 and three each from cross country and volleyball.

+TENNIS

-TENNIS Winona standout gives Fodness first early commitment in his tenure Following the team's success last year, Bemidji State Tennis has gained its first early signee since Mark Fodness took over as head coach six seasons ago, and perhaps the first in program history.
+Winona standout gives Fodness first early commitment in his tenure

+Following the team's success last year, Bemidji State Tennis has gained its first early signee since Mark Fodness took over as head coach six seasons ago, and perhaps the first in program history.

 Winona High School senior Layna Rutkowski made a commitment to attend Bemidji State during the NCAA's early signing period, which began Nov.
 8. A six-time tennis letterwinner, Rutkowski has compiled a high school record of 120-34.
 She is a four-time All-Big Nine Conference selection, earning first-team honors three times.
 The three-year team captain earned a Section 1 AA runner-up finish and is a Minnesota State High School League State Tournament participant as a doubles player.

 Under Fodness' direction, the Beavers achieved a program-record 12-6 season in 2017 and earned six All-NSIC postseason awards.

+Winona High School senior Layna Rutkowski (center front) made a commitment to BSU during the NCAA early signing period.

 FOOTBALL

 Krause receives Glen Galligan Award

 NSIC football coaches selected Jake Krause, a Wadena senior, for the 2017 NSIC Glen Galligan Award recipient at season's end.
 The award goes to a fouryear student-athlete who is both academically superior and makes a positive contribution to his school.
 Krause, a perennial All-NSIC selection, carries a 3.66 GPA and is majoring in sports management and business administration.
 He has volunteered with a Bemidji food shelter, the Boys & Girls Club of Bemidji, Special Olympics and BSU's elementary school reading partnership.
 Krause is the 10th Beaver to win the award since its inception in 1948 and the first since Nathan Sannes in 2005.

 18 All-NSIC selections equal record

 Bemidji State Football matched a program record with 18 selections for 2017 All-NSIC honors.
 Jordan Hein, Jake Krause, Andrew Lackowski, Brandon Schindler, Niko Daniello, Gunner Olszewski and John Vogeler headlined the group as members of the All-NSIC First Team, while the Beavers totaled an additional six on the All-NSIC Second Team and five on the All-NSIC Honorable Mention team.